coredns/coredns.io/content/plugins/whoami.md

 +++
 title = "whoami"
-description = "*whoami* returns your local IP address, port and transport used.
-Your local IP address is returned in the additional section as either an A or AAAA record." weight = 28 tags = [ "plugin", "whoami" ] categories = [ "plugin" ] date = "2017-09-10T18:11:52.767138"
+description = "*whoami* returns your resolver's local IP address, port and transport.
+Your IP address is returned  in the additional section as either an A or AAAA record." weight = 28 tags = [ "plugin", "whoami" ] categories = [ "plugin" ] date = "2017-09-14T08:38:42.999941"
 +++

+The reply always has an empty answer section.
 The port and transport are included in the additional section as a SRV record, transport can be "tcp" or "udp".

 ~~~ txt
 ._<transport>.qname.
 0 IN SRV 0 0 <port> .
 ~~~

+If CoreDNS can't find a Corefile on startup this is the *default* plugin that gets loaded.
+As such it can be used to check that CoreDNS is responding to queries.
+Other than that this plugin is of limited use in production.

 The *whoami* plugin will respond to every A or AAAA query, regardless of the query name.